Lypt1x/xeno-mcp/README.md

 # xeno-mcp

-An MCP server that lets AI agents interact with Roblox game clients through the [Xeno](https://xeno.onl) executor.
+An MCP server that lets AI agents interact with Roblox game clients through the [Xeno](https://xeno.now) executor.
 Execute Lua scripts, capture game output, and manage client connections — all from your favorite AI tool.

+> **What is Xeno?** — A free, keyless Roblox script executor with multi-attach support.
+Grab it at [xeno.now](https://xeno.now).

 ## How it works